iq-motion-control/iq-module-communication-doc/docs/modules/vertiq_81xx_family.rst

         "81-08", "140", "Speed", "Speed"
         "81-08", "240", "Speed", "Speed"

-81-08 Generation 1 Hardware Setup Walkthrough
+81-08 Generation 1 (G1) Hardware Setup Walkthrough
 ##################################################
 ..
 Unique for each module

 What's in the Box
 ********************************************
-Every Vertiq 81-XX Generation 1 module is packaged with the following
+Every Vertiq 81-XX G1 module is packaged with the following

 .. figure:: ../_static/module_pictures/81xx/gen1/81xx_in_the_box.png
         :alt: Vertiq 81-XX Family in the Box
         :height: 250

-        Vertiq 81-XX Generation 1 in the Box
+        Vertiq 81-XX G1 in the Box

-* 1 Vertiq Generation 1 81-XX module
+* 1 Vertiq G1 81-XX module

 Pinout and Connectors
 ********************************************

 More information about your module's electrical characteristics and connections can be found in the datasheet provided :ref:`below <81_datasheets>`.

-Below is an 81-XX Generation 1 with all connections
+Below is an 81-XX G1 with all connections

 .. figure:: ../_static/module_pictures/81xx/gen1/81xx_fully_connected.png
         :width: 500